K. Michelle: 2015–2017: More Issues Than Vogue, Kimberly: The People I Used to Know

-2018–present: All Monsters Are Human
+2018–2023: All Monsters Are Human and I'm the Problem

 In 2018, K. Michelle joined the cast of Love & Hip Hop: Hollywood in season five, making her the only person in the franchise's history to appear in three incarnations of Love & Hip Hop as a main cast member.
 Michelle announced that her next project will be titled FAB, an acronym for "Fuck All U Bitches".
 On November 19, 2018, Michelle released the song "Save Me".
 It was later announced that she had signed a new record deal with Entertainment One Music.

 In 2019, K. Michelle also appeared in the Love & Hip Hop clip show specials Love & Hip Hop Awards: Most Certified (where she won the Clapback Queens category) and 40 Greatest Love & Hip Hop Moments: The Reboot.
 In November 2019, during one of her O.S.D.
 Tour stops, Michelle announced the title of her fifth album, All Monsters Are Human, set to be released in January 2020.
 On January 1, 2020, Michelle released her sixth mixtape Not 1 Fuck Given (which also marks her third body of work from her 0 Fucks Given series).
 On the same day, she shared a lengthy message to her supporters on Instagram where she called her fifth album a "masterpiece."
 She wrote, "Where do I begin?
 Well first I just want to say thank you for loving on me.
 The last two years have been a real journey and growing experience for me.
 I literally was fighting for my life.
 I know I've had you guys waiting for my album so I wanted to give you something to vibe to until then.
 You know for years now we've had fun together remixing my favorite songs."
 On January 10, she revealed cover art and tracklist for All Monsters Are Human and made the album available for pre-order on digital retailers Apple Music and Amazon.

 All Monsters Are Human was released to positive critical reviews on January 31, 2020, along with a music video for one of the songs from the album, "Just Like Jay".
 The album debuted and peaked at number 51 on the US Billboard 200 with first week sales of 8,200 copies.

-K. Michelle has confirmed that her sixth studio album, I'm The Problem, will be released in 2022.
-It will mark her final R&B album.
-The first single is expected to release in February 2022.
-She has also been teasing her long-awaited country album, which expected to drop after her final R&B album.
+In 2022, K. Michelle announced her sixth studio album, I'm the Problem, would be her final R&B album.
+The album was released on September 22, 2023, through MNRK.
+Its lead single, "Scooch", was released on February 11, 2022, and reached No. 1 on the Billboard Adult R&B Songs chart.